newteq/nuget-extensions/src/Newteq.Extensions.IServiceCollection/README.md

 You can use the following extensions methods off `IServiceCollection`

-  - TryAddSingleton
+  - TryAddMultiSingleton
-  - TryAddScoped
+  - TryAddMultiScoped
-  - TryAddTransient
+  - TryAddMultiTransient